Cristiano Ronaldo: Manchester United unsure if striker will attend pre-season tour of Thailand and Australia

-Cristiano Ronaldo has not reported back to training at Carrington citing family reasons, which the club have accepted; Sky Sports News has been told Ronaldo's agent Jorge Mendes has been selling the 'Cristiano effect' to clubs
+Cristiano Ronaldo has not reported back to training at Carrington citing family reasons, which the club have accepted; Sky Sports News has been told Ronaldo's agent Jorge Mendes has been selling the 'Cristiano effect' to clubs; United reiterate the striker is not for sale

 Manchester United are unsure whether Cristiano Ronaldo will fly out with the team on Friday for their pre-season tour of Thailand and Australia.